Dubosej1/blackjack-trivia/docs/terms.md

 - HIT: An action PLAYER and DEALER can make, to have 1 additional card dealt their hand.

 - HOLE CARD: DEALER's face down card.
 It's revealed to PLAYER when the game ends.

+- INSURANCE: A Core Side Bet that PLAYER can make, if DEALER has an ACE showing at the beginning of the round.
+The Bet protects the PLAYER from a LOSS, in case DEALER has a Natural.

 - LATE SURRENDER: When PLAYER can only Surrender their hand after DEALER Peeks for a Natural.